-Make SAMA your classroom with a school tour led by one of our knowledgeable docents.
+Make the Museum your classroom with a school tour led by one of our knowledgeable docents.
 Select a theme below to learn more and register for your tour online.

 Special Exhibition Tours »

 Focus your tour on one of the Museum's current special exhibitions to give students a window on important developments in local, national, and international art.

 America the Beautiful »

 This tour introduces students to American landscapes, portraits, sculptures, furniture and everyday objects from the Colonial period to the present.
 Works are contextualized within history to enrich students' understanding of continuities through time and geographic region.
 This tour meets many Social Studies and Fine Art 3-12 TEKS, and is ideal for 5th-, 8th- and 11th-grade Social Studies curricula.

 Around the World in 50 Minutes »

 Travel through China, Japan, India and other Asian countries on this cultural expedition.
 On your way, you may see a colorful sand mandala, a suit of samurai armor, and rooms from Imperial China.
 This tour meets many Social Studies, Fine Art, and Asian Language Cultural and Linguistic 3-12 TEKS, and is ideal for all ages/grade levels.